jeijei2017/xjj/README.md

 # xjj
 I'm a brand new one.
-The first day to learn and practise, hope to make more fun here.
+The first day to learn and practise, hope to make more fun here.(2017-5-13)